-Work on the harmonization of rules of origin formally began in July 1995.
-At present, negotiators are considering (1) rules of origin in the context of individual items and (2) general provisions containing general rules (overall architecture) that will be applied widely to various items.
+Work on the harmonization of rules of origin formally began in July 1995 and at present, negotiators are considering (i) rules of origin in the context of individual items and (ii) general provisions containing general rules that will be applied widely to various items.
 Although the Agreement on Rules of Origin specified a deadline of three years for the harmonization programme (i.e. July 1998), this programme is still ongoing.